 They could have residue on them, which might count as possession.
 More likely, it’s going to raise questions for border officers and they'll ask if you've ever possessed a drug.
-They have very broad discretion as to whether to allow you into the country.
+They have very broad discretion as to whether to allow you into the US.
 Carrying drug paraphernalia across the border may also raise criminal issues.

 Presumably it’s the same if you gave the impression you were on drugs or perhaps smelled of weed?